ZeeshanMalik9/Projects/Final Year project/README.md

 ⚙️ Installation

     Note: This is a hardware-integrated project.
-The following steps are for code and simulation setup.
+The following steps are for the code and simulation setup.

     Clone the repository: